signed/junit-cucumber-engine/readme.md

 1. A project for me to tinker with junit and cucumber internals and get to learn the concepts and capabilities.
 1. Provide a native junit engine to run cucumber features.

-# How can use the junit cucumber engine?
+# How can I use the junit cucumber engine?
 There is no public release yet.
 Just clone the repository and install the engine into your local maven repository.